memgraph/docs/docs/how-to-guides/use-init-flags.md

 MATCH (u) REMOVE u:__mg_vertex__, u.__mg_id__;
 ```

-The above file holds the Cypher queries to create Identity and access management dataset which can be exported from Memgraph Lab.
+These Cypher queries will create the *Identity and access management* dataset available in Memgraph Lab.

-Here is how you should define a Dockerfile:
+The Dockerfile should be defined like this:

 ```bash
 FROM memgraph/memgraph:latest